Skip to main content

 DHEA feeds into both testosterone and estrogen, which is why it deserves real respect.

-DHEA sits at the top of the steroid hormone pathway.
-Think of it as the supply line for sex hormones.
-When levels are healthy, DHEA supports several functions.
+DHEA sits at the top of the steroid hormone pathway, acting as the supply line for sex hormones.
+When levels are healthy, it supports several functions.

-• Becomes androgens: It can raise testosterone and DHT (a related hormone), which support drive, lean muscle, and motivation.
+• Becomes androgens: It can raise testosterone and DHT, which support drive, lean muscle, and motivation.

-• Becomes estrogens: It is also a source of estrogen, important for both men and women, especially for bone and brain health.
+• Becomes estrogens: It is also a source of estrogen, important for both men and women, particularly for bone and brain health.

-• Supports the immune system: Early data suggests it may help immune cells stay resilient and balance the effects of cortisol (your main stress hormone).
+• Supports the immune system: Early data suggests it may help immune cells stay resilient and balance the effects of cortisol.

 • Supports mood and brain: Healthy DHEA levels are linked to mood stability and neuroprotection.

-• Supports bone health: It contributes to bone density, which becomes a critical longevity marker, especially after menopause.
+• Supports bone health: It contributes to bone density, a key longevity marker particularly after menopause.

-The reality: Because DHEA converts downstream into sex hormones, the real-world effect is highly individual.
-I have seen patients convert DHEA almost entirely into estrogen, while others push it toward testosterone.
+Because DHEA converts downstream into sex hormones, the real-world effect is highly individual.
+Some patients convert DHEA almost entirely into estrogen, while others push it toward testosterone.
 We cannot predict the ratio without testing.

 • Adrenal support: For patients recovering from a long stretch of high stress (often called HPA axis dysfunction), DHEA replacement can act as a buffer while we work on sleep, nutrition, and stress.

-• Men with low DHEA-S: I often see men with "normal" testosterone but low DHEA-S who still feel flat.
-Topping up the precursor sometimes restores a sense of well-being.
+• Men with low DHEA-S: Men with "normal" testosterone but low DHEA-S who still feel flat sometimes find that topping up the precursor restores a sense of well-being.

-• The burned-out high performer: For exhausted professionals whose fatigue does not fully resolve with sleep, DHEA can sometimes provide the metabolic support to turn the corner.
+• The burned-out professional: For exhausted professionals whose fatigue does not fully resolve with sleep, DHEA can sometimes provide the metabolic support to turn the corner.

 Dosing is personal.
-In my experience, "more" is almost never "better."
+More is almost never better.
 Precision is better.

-• Women: I usually start low, between 5 and 10 mg daily, and rarely exceed 25 mg without a specific clinical reason.
+• Women: Start low, between 5 and 10 mg daily, and rarely exceed 25 mg without a specific clinical reason.

 • Men: Common starting doses range from 25 to 50 mg daily.

-• Testing cadence: I never start without a baseline.
-I check DHEA-S before starting and retest at 4 to 6 weeks to see exactly how your body is metabolizing it.
+• Testing cadence: Never start without a baseline.
+Check DHEA-S before starting and retest at 4 to 6 weeks to see exactly how your body is metabolizing it.
+Monitor testosterone (free and total), estradiol, and PSA in men.
+We are looking for the full picture, not one number.

-Best practice: Take it in the morning to mirror your body's natural rhythm.
-Evening dosing can feel stimulating and disrupt deep sleep, which works against the goal.
+• Timing: Take it in the morning to mirror your bodys natural rhythm.
+Evening dosing can feel stimulating and disrupt deep sleep.

 Fishtown Medicine